-Posted in Houston Market | Posted on 12-12-2014 | Written by Metrostudy News
+Posted in Houston Market | Posted on 02-19-2015 | Written by Metrostudy News

-“While annual starts have outpaced annual closings since 2012, closings have increased steadily over the last thirteen quarters,” said Scott Davis, Director of Metrostudy’s Houston market.
-“In the third quarter, area builders closed 7,625 new homes, bringing the annualized total to 27,647.
-This level of activity represents a 9.2% increase from prior quarter, and a 9.4% gain from a year ago.
+While annual starts have outpaced annual closings since 2012, closings have increased steadily over the last thirteen quarters.
+In the fourth quarter, area builders closed 7,125 new homes, bringing the annualized total to 28,294.
+This level of activity represents a 10.0% increase from a year ago, and a 10.8% increase for the year.
 During the expansion phase of a housing recovery we expect to continue to see closings lag behind starts activity given the timeline of home construction and sales.
 The current annualized rate of new home closings is the largest since the first quarter of 2009 when builders were still liquidating their inventory as quickly as possible.
-Needless to say, the sales occurring today are of a much healthier nature.”
+Needless to say, the sales occurring today are of a much healthier nature.

-The number of finished vacant homes in the market remains at near historic lows as builders see their speculative homes purchased before reaching completion.
-The relative supply of finished vacant homes in the market is a mere 1.5 months, well below the 10 year average of 2.5 months.
-While Finished Vacant and Model inventory continue to shrink, the ramp up in Under Construction inventory was sufficient to offset the decline as months supply increased to 7.3 months for total housing inventory.
+“The number of finished vacant homes in the market remains at near historic lows as builders see their speculative homes purchased before reaching completion,” said Scott Davis, Director of Metrostudy’s Houston market.
+“The relative supply of finished vacant homes in the market is a mere 1.5 months, well below the 10 year average of 2.5 months, and represents the eighthlowest quarter since 2000.
+As Finished Vacant and Model inventory increased slightly, the drop in Under Construction inventory was sufficient to offset the increase as months’ supply declined to 6.9 months for total housing inventory.”

 For information contact: